 - Meeting arriving passengers - Princes Wharf's passenger exit is located outside Shed 21.
 Queens Wharf's best place to meet quests is between Ferry Terminal and Cloud (the adjacent wharf).

-- Public access to the port's working areas and the docked ships is forbidden (restricted to port staff, crew and passengers only).
+- Public access to the port's working areas and the docked ships are forbidden (restricted to port staff, crew, and passengers only).

 - The only people allowed to board the docked vessel are its crew, embarking (cruise ship) passengers and pre-approved visitors.

 - The terminal has no luggage storage facility for disembarking passengers.